Arkansas Traditions

 Tusk

 The live mascot that represents the Razorbacks today is no barnyard pig.
-Tusk V is a Russian boar, which closely resembles the wild hogs known as razorbacks native to the Arkansas wilderness.
+Tusk VI is a Russian boar, which closely resembles the wild hogs known as razorbacks native to the Arkansas wilderness.
 These razorbacks are tough and at times ill-tempered — animals whose fearlessness and doggedness were the inspiration for the Razorback nickname.

 The tradition of having a live Razorback mascot attending football games and other events has been a fan favorite since the university's first hooved beast made its debut in the 1960s.